apache/nuttx/configs/teensy/README.txt

   usbmsc:
     This configuration directory exercises the USB mass storage class driver at apps/system/usbmsc.
 See apps/examples/README.txt
     for more information.
+   NOTES:

+  1. This configuration uses the mconf-based configuration tool.
+To change this configuration using that tool, you should:

+     a.
+Build and install the kconfig-mconf tool.
+See nuttx/README.txt and misc/tools/

+     b.
+Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

-NOTE:  THIS CONFIGURATION HAS NOT YET BEEN DEBUGGED AND DOES NOT WORK!!!
+  2. NOTE:  THIS CONFIGURATION HAS NOT YET BEEN DEBUGGED AND DOES NOT WORK!!!
 ISSUES:  (1) THE SPI DRIVER IS UNTESTED, (2) THE USB DRIVER IS UNTESTED, AND (3) THE RAM USAGE MIGHT BE EXCESSIVE.

      Update 7/11:  (1) The SPI/SD driver has been verified, however, (2) I
      believe that the current teensy/usbmsc configuration uses too much SRAM for the system to behave sanely.
-A lower memory footprint version of the mass storage driver will be required before this can be debugged
+A lower memory footprint version of the mass storage driver will be required before this can be debugged.